SkafteNicki/dtu_mlops/projects.md

 ### Week 1

 * [ ] Create a git repository
-* [ ] Make sure that all team members have write access to the github repository
+* [ ] Make sure that all team members have write access to the GitHub repository
 * [ ] Create a dedicated environment for you project to keep track of your packages
 * [ ] Create the initial file structure using cookiecutter
 * [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and